 Issues in Ethics Statements: Definition

-From time to time, the Board of Ethics determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
-Issues in Ethics statements are intended to promote thoughtful consideration of ethical issues.
-They may assist members and certificate holders in engaging in self-guided ethical decision-making.
+(2016) (hereinafter, the "Code") and are intended to promote thoughtful consideration of ethical issues.
+They may assist members and certificate holders in engaging in self-guided ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 As the 21st century has moved forward, the ethnic, cultural, and linguistic makeup of the United States has been changing steadily.
 The different traditions, beliefs, and values present in the United States have created one of the most diverse societies in history.
-Speech-language pathologists, audiologists, and speech, language, and hearing scientists practicing in the 21st century must recognize the similarities among culturally diverse populations while respecting and acknowledging the important differences that make people distinct and that can affect service delivery, research, and professional/supervisory relationships.
+Audiologists, speech-language pathologists, and speech, language, and hearing scientists practicing in the 21st century must recognize the similarities among culturally diverse populations while respecting and acknowledging the important differences that make people distinct and that can affect service delivery, research, and professional/supervisory relationships.

 What Is Cultural and Linguistic Competence?

-Culture and linguistics refer to integrated patterns of human behavior that include language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious, or other groups (e.g., gender, gender identity/gender expression, age, national origin, sexual orientation, disability).
+The terms culture and linguistics refer to integrated patterns of human behavior that include language, thoughts, communications, actions, customs, beliefs, values, and institutions of racial, ethnic, religious, or other groups (e.g., gender identity/gender expression, age, national origin, sexual orientation, disability).

 Why Is Cultural and Linguistic Competence Important?

 The professional must recognize that differences do not imply deficiencies or disorders.
 Culture and language may influence the behaviors of individuals who are seeking health, habilitative, or rehabilitative care and their attitudes toward speech, language, and hearing services and providers.
 Similarly, the delivery of services is impacted by the values and experiences of the provider.
-Competent care is providing service that is respectful of, and responsive to, an individual's values, preferences, and language.
+Providing competent care is providing service that is respectful of, and responsive to, an individual's values, preferences, and language.
 Care should not vary in quality based on ethnicity, age, socioeconomic status, or other factors.

 Principle of Ethics I: Individuals shall honor their responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities, and they shall treat animals involved in research in a humane manner.

-The implication of Rule B is that if a professional feels unprepared to serve an individual with cultural and linguistic differences, the option of an appropriate referral should be utilized.
+The implication of Rule B is that if a professional feels unprepared to serve an individual on the basis of cultural and linguistic differences, then the option of an appropriate referral should be utilized.

-Rule E prohibits delegation of tasks that are beyond the competence of the designee and requires that adequate supervision be provided by the professional.
-The implications are widespread when cultural or linguistic differences exist between the service provider and the client or research participant, especially when the use of bilingual assistants, aides, transliterators, and interpreters are required.
-While providing services to linguistically diverse individuals may require the assistance of
+Rule F prohibits delegation of tasks that are beyond the competence of the designee and requires that adequate supervision be provided by the professional.
+The implications are widespread when cultural or linguistic differences exist between the service provider and the client or research participant, especially when the use of bilingual assistants, aides, transliterators, and interpreters is required.
+Although providing services to linguistically diverse individuals may require the assistance of

 Principle of Ethics II: Individuals shall honor their responsibility to achieve and maintain the highest level of professional competence and performance.

-Rule B should not be construed as a reason not to provide services to individuals with different cultural and linguistic backgrounds.
+Rule A should not be construed as justification for denying services on the basis of an individual's cultural and linguistic background.
 Professionals should consider other options, such as additional training, making a referral, and using an interpreter to ensure appropriate services.

 There are far-reaching implications for the principles and rules cited above.
 The clinician, educator, supervisor, and researcher must be mindful of the impact of cultural and linguistic diversity in interactions with clients, families, students, and colleagues.
 Regardless of personal culture, practice setting, or caseload demographics, professionals must strive for culturally and linguistically appropriate service delivery.
-This will impact all aspects of professional practice including assessment procedures, diagnostic criteria, treatment plans, treatment discharge decisions, and research.
+This will impact all aspects of professional practice, including assessment procedures, diagnostic criteria, treatment plans, treatment discharge decisions, and research.

 Certain materials and activities may be inappropriate and even offensive to some individuals.
 Families may choose complementary and alternative medicine, traditional healing practices, and different communication styles, as opposed to mainstream diagnostic and therapeutic approaches.
 This applies to the treatment of communication disorders, as well as swallowing and balance disorders.

-When a professional is not proficient in the language used by the client and family, a suitable interpreter should be used.
-The use of interpreters and others who are proficient in the language of the persons served does not negate the ultimate responsibility of the professional in diagnosing and/or treating the individual.
-Speech-language pathologists or audiologists who present themselves as bilingual for the purposes of providing clinical services must be able to speak their primary language and to speak (or sign) at least one other language with native or near-native proficiency in lexicon (vocabulary), semantics (meaning), phonology (pronunciation), morphology/syntax (grammar), and pragmatics (uses) during clinical management or conduct of research.
+When a professional is not proficient in the language used by the client, family, or research subject, a suitable interpreter should be used.
+The use of interpreters and others who are proficient in the language of the persons served does not negate the ultimate responsibility of the professional in diagnosing and/or treating the individual or conducting research.
+Audiologists and speech-language pathologists who present themselves as bilingual for the purposes of providing clinical services must be able to speak the primary language of the client, family, or research subject and to speak (or sign) at least one other language with native or near-native proficiency in lexicon (vocabulary), semantics (meaning), phonology (pronunciation), morphology/syntax (grammar), and pragmatics (uses) during clinical management or conduct of research.
 In addition,